swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 ### Related Work

-The Future Directions sections on both SE-0258 and SE-0293, and the threads discussing this feature, especially this [post](https://www.notion.so/Copy-of-Shared-storage-for-Property-Wrappers-GSoC-Proposal-c6ac301b7e6a401e960a5e2a06adf962), were essential to this proposal.
+The Future Directions sections on both SE-0258 and SE-0293, and the threads discussing this feature, especially this [thread](https://forums.swift.org/t/future-directions-of-property-wrappers/27934/11), were essential to this proposal.

-## Future directions